About the Business License Division

 Annual licenses that expired September 30, 2016 are due for renewal on or before November 29, 2016.

 Our office will be closed Friday, October 28, 2016 in observance of Nevada Day.

 Stay in touch and sign-up for business license news and updates.

 The Business License Division assists the public by ensuring businesses operating within Reno are properly licensed and are compliant with all applicable codes, regulations and health, safety and zoning requirements.
 This process includes coordinating license application review and approvals from all appropriate agencies.
 In addition, the license team answers inquiries for existing licensees, follows-up on the approval and issues business license certificates.
 We also have an enforcement and investigations unit that receives and follows-up on written business complaints.

 Multi-Jurisdictional License Process

-Need a business license for more than one jurisdiction?
-Now you can use the "Multi-Jurisdictional License Process" (pdf) to apply for licensing in Reno, Sparks or Washoe County at your home jurisdiction.
-For example, if your business location is in Reno (and you plan to conduct business in Sparks as well) you can visit Reno's business license office and apply and pay a combined licensing fee without having to make a trip to Sparks!
+If you are a business owner who plans to conduct business, or offer your business services, within Reno, Sparks and/or Washoe County, you will need a separate business license for each jurisdiction.
+Now you can use the "Multi-Jurisdictional License Process" (pdf) to apply for licensing for each jurisdictions at your home jurisdiction.
+For example, if your business location is in Reno (and you plan to conduct business in Sparks as well) you can visit Reno's business license office and apply and pay a combined licensing fee without having to make a separate trip to Sparks!